jaimiles23/Multiplication-Medley/README.md

 I have a daunting backlog of features and quality of life improvements saved to my desktop.
 I will ignore those and instead focus on implementing the following major changes.

 ### Re-structure wrong_quest_by_date dict.
 Multiplication Medley saves the times tables that users answer incorrectly in the `wrong_quest_by_date` dictionary, a session attribute.
+Questions are saved under the date that the user answered it incorrectly.
+This makes it easy to remove questions that are no longer pertinent to the user, e.g., if the user missed it 2 weeks ago.

 The abstract data structure is shown below.

 ```python3
 wrong_quest_by_date = {